ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 formed under the Linux Foundation.
 It is a shared effort by the industry to create innovation for container packaged, microservices based, dynamically scheduled applications and operations.

-Founders include big names like Google, Redhat, Twitter, IBM and Cisco.
+Founders include big names like Google, RedHat, Twitter, IBM and Cisco.
 Among the founders, originating from the container world, also include Docker, Mesosphere and CoreOS.

-# Conlusion
+# Conclusion